 Xero vastly outperforms QuickBooks in its fixed asset management tools.
 With QuickBooks, you can record the purchase of a fixed asset, but with Xero, you can track fixed assets, calculate and track their depreciation, and much more.
 Xero also has a more robust tool for tracking project profitability, giving you access to real-time reports.
 Additionally, Xero is a better choice for international businesses needing multicurrency support.

 QuickBooks offers integrations with 400 plus apps and software tools to increase the functionality of your software plan.
 E-commerce businesses can easily connect their accounting software with payment platforms like PayPal and Shopify.

 On the other hand, Xero has more than double the integrations as Quickbooks, with over 1000 tools to add to your online accounting software.
-Link inventory and invoicing tools, and integrate with Hubspot CRM or Gusto Payroll.
+Link inventory and invoicing tools, and integrate with Gusto Payroll or Hubspot CRM.
 Explore Xero's complete list of integrations on their website.